electron/electron/docs/glossary.md

 The utility process is a child of the main process that allows running any untrusted services that cannot be run in the main process.
 Chromium uses this process to perform network I/O, audio/video processing, device inputs etc.
+In Electron, you can create this process using [UtilityProcess] API.

 See also: [process](#process), [main process](#main-process)